isabella232/docs.devo.ps/source/manual/nodes.md

 A `devops` user is created on all servers provisioned by devo.ps.
 This user is used by our service to maintain your servers (add services, update configuration...) and orchestrate [tasks](/manual/tasks).

-Additionally, within a repository, we add the [SSH keys defined in the profile](/manual/profile#ssh) of all collaborators to the server's `authorized_keys` file for the `devops` user.
-This means you can log in as the devops user by simply running the following command:
+Additionally, we add the [SSH keys defined in the profile](/manual/profile#ssh) of all collaborators to the server's `authorized_keys` file for the `devops` user.
+This means you can log in as the `devops` user by simply running the following command:

 <code class='terminal pre'>ssh devops@{IP ADDRESS}</code>